 Read at a pace that allows your children to follow the storyline and analyze the pictures.
 Talking about the story and the pictures as you read will help to develop their reading comprehension skills.

+The last of our reading aloud tips is to read books that are meant for the occasion.
 Here are a few of our favorite books for reading aloud to or together with your children from the Kumon Recommended Reading List.